tu-delft-library/il-master-thesis-guide/book/1c-formulate-information-question.md

 Another possible information search question could be:
 - **“How does inkless printing by optical technology influence the energy consumption of the printing industry?”**

 Want to learn more about how to get started with conceptmapping?
-Have a look at <a href="https://www.youtube.com/watch?v=v_8rNiW4A9A" target=_blank>this video about concept mapping</a>
+Have a look at the video below about concept mapping from Appalachian State University Libraries

+<iframe width="560" height="315" src="https://www.youtube.com/embed/v_8rNiW4A9A?si=kTJJNRIj6Qe-k0KF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+"<a href="https://www.youtube.com/watch?v=v_8rNiW4A9A" target=_blank>Concept Mapping for Developing your Research</a>" by <a href="https://www.youtube.com/@AppStateLib" target=_blank>Appalachian State University Libraries</a> is licensed under <a href=https://creativecommons.org/licenses/by/4.0/ target=_blank>CC-BY</a>

 ## Step 2: Further Specifying Your Question